 Despite this, they brought about an attitude of opposition to the Committee of the Party among the party members in other places.
 The sole success which they can boast of up to now is Genoa, where they succeeded in getting a resolution of the desired import passed.
-The fact that the Directive Committees of the Provincial Federations of Rome and Brescia, consisting mainly of party bureaucrats, have expressed themselves in opposition to the resolution of the Committee of the Party, cannot be regarded as representing any real success.
+The fact that the Directive Committees of the Provincial Federations of Rome and Brescia, consisting mainly of party bureaucrats, have expressed themselves in opposition to the resolution of the Committee of the Party cannot be sition to the resolution of the Committee of the Party, cannot be regarded as representing any real success.